crashingthedance/blog.crashingthedance.com/_posts/2015-03-24-regression_to_the_mean.md

 (Source: [xkcd](https://xkcd.com/904/))

-But enough theory.
+Enough theory.
 What does this actually mean for the Sweet 16?

 Here are the top five teams from the first weekend of the tournment ranked by their [net efficiency